jimdeane/OpenCCM-wiki/Open-Source-Customer-Communication-Management-System-Project/Narrative.md

 I would like to show the entire process of create, document, develop, test and deploy with each step followed with a YouTube video, GitHub files etc. to allow anyone to see how I have approached the whole thing and the end result.

-This Overview section is documenting the documentation that will be presented in the rest of the notebook and will point to the relevant YouTube and GitHub repositories.
+This Overview section is recording the documentation that will be presented in the rest of the notebook and will point to the relevant YouTube and GitHub repositories.

+There are two themes to the arrative:
+- The scope of the sysyem and how that was arrived at, and
+- The process used to achieve the end result.

+In addition there is a multi media presentation of the process that take sthe form of a scripted video series presnted on YouTube.

+The scrips are prepared using Scrivener and publushe din this wiki [here]()